Introduction

 - Antioxidants counteract free radicals at sites of infection.

-- Antimicrobial properties limited the intervention of respiratory pathogens.
+- Antimicrobial properties may help to limit respiratory pathogens.

 Thyme

-A therapeutically and nutritionally valuable herb that has been used in ancient times for both culinary and medical purposes.
-Their essential oil and spices of genus Thymus have antibacterial, antispasmodic, expectorant, antifungal and antioxidant properties that contribute to respiratory health.
+Thyme is a therapeutically and nutritionally valuable herb that has been used in ancient times for both culinary and medical purposes.
+Its essential oils and spices contain compounds with antibacterial, antispasmodic, expectorant, antifungal, and antioxidant properties that contribute to respiratory health.

 Peppermint

-Belongs to the Lamiaceae family, and it is a fast-growing perennial herb.
-It is identified as rich in menthol, but its main active component is essential oil.
-Peppermint oil is widely used in the cosmetic industry, pharmaceutical, antiseptic, analgesic, antipruritic, anti-inflammatory and antimicrobial activities.
+Peppermint belongs to the Lamiaceae family.
+It is a fast-growing perennial herb and rich in menthol and essential oils.
+Peppermint oil is widely used in cosmetics and pharmaceutical industries, because of its antiseptic, analgesic, antipruritic, anti-inflammatory and antimicrobial activities.

 Liquorice Root

-Continues to play a crucial role in treating respiratory disorders and as a supplement to conventional therapies.
-Its use is suggested to be beneficial against inflammatory and infectious conditions, and also in neurodegenerative diseases.
+Liquorice Root continues to play a crucial role in treating respiratory disorders and as a supplement to conventional therapies.
+It is often used for inflammatory and infectious conditions and neurodegenerative diseases.

 Ginger

-Is a valuable rhizomatous herb, and it is known for its aromatic People consume as fresh, dried, or as oil and extracts.
-Ginger was first used in southern Asia, and it is widely used in the kitchen, in medicine to manage gastrointestinal disorders, metabolic diseases, inflammatory ailments and cardiovascular conditions.
+Ginger is a valuable rhizomatous herb, and it is used for medicine and food.
+Ginger was first used in southern Asia, and it is widely used in the kitchen.
+It may help to manage gastrointestinal disorders, metabolic diseases, inflammatory ailments and cardiovascular conditions.

 Turmeric

-Has notable anti-catarrhal properties, and it is used for many treatments, such as treating catarrhal conditions of both lower and upper respiratory tracts.
-Its expectorant action helps in the removal of mucus from the respiratory passages, and it reduces congestion, combined with respiratory infections(Idreis, 2025).
+Turmeric is used for many treatments, including conditions of the lower and upper respiratory tracts and for its anti-inflammatory properties.
+Its expectorant action helps in the removal of mucus from the respiratory passages, and it reduces congestion, linked with respiratory infections(Idreis, 2025).

 Indoor Humidity for Asthma Prevention